 What the recording of this webinar about current legal issues that Minnesota renters are facing during the COVID-19 pandemic.
 It covers several of the most frequent questions HOME Line is hearing from clients who are contacting their statewide tenant hotlin.
 Watch the webinar

-March 24, 2020 - Due to COVID-19, Minnesota Governor Tim Walz issued an executive order that stops evictions, lease terminations, and Writs of Recovery during the peacetime emergency.
+Due to COVID-19, Minnesota Governor Tim Walz issued an executive order that stops evictions, lease terminations, and Writs of Recovery during the peacetime emergency, which was recently extended to July 12th, 2020.
 Learn More: FAQ Executive Order

 Were your work hours reduced or eliminated?
 Apply for unemployment insurance.
 Apply online in English, Hmong, Somali or Spanish